ZetItUp/Hangman/README.md

 # Hangman
 This is a Console version of the classic game Hangman written in C#.
-The goal is to give some introduction to graphical usage of C#.
-This is in no shape or form the best practice to do it in, but it works.
+The goal is to give some introduction to graphical usage in console applications using C#.
 By going through the code and see how things are done, i hope it can give you ideas of how to write your own applications with a more "fun" style to them.